Philadelphia Medical Malpractice Attorneys Report on $120 Million “Failure to Diagnose” Lawsuit

 No matter what type of medical negligence has caused harm to a patient, medical malpractice lawsuits are complex and difficult.
 Not every personal injury attorney has the experience, knowledge and resources to litigate a malpractice suit to a successful conclusion.
 The Philadelphia medical malpractice attorneys at the renowned law firm of Galfand Berger have represented countless individuals who have suffered catastrophic injuries and death as a result of a healthcare provider’s malpractice, including the failure to properly diagnose an illness.
 We have the resources, both professional and financial, to pursue a malpractice lawsuit to the fullest extent, with the ultimate goal of maximizing our clients’ recovery.

 If you believe you or a loved one has been injured as a result of a healthcare provider’s negligence, contact the Philadelphia medical malpractice lawyers at Galfand Berger.
-With offices in Philadelphia, Reading, and Bethlehem, Pennsylvania, our lawyers are available to meet with clients throughout Southeast Pennsylvania, including Allentown, Harrisburg, and Reading, as well as the South Jersey communities of Camden County, Burlington County, and Cherry Hill.
+With offices in Philadelphia, Reading, and Bethlehem, Pennsylvania, our lawyers are available to meet with clients throughout Southeast Pennsylvania, including Allentown, Harrisburg, and Reading, as well as the South Jersey communities of Camden County and Burlington County.
 Call our Philadelphia medical malpractice attorneys today at 1-800-222-8792 to schedule a free and confidential consultation or submit a free online inquiry.